-- · Full cream milk.
+- Full fat milk.

 - Eggs.

 - Small portions of assorted cheeses.

 - Buy a couple of ready meals to keep in your fridge or freezer; some supermarkets and home delivery services make small appetite meals.

-- Ham
+- Ham.

 - Butter.

-- · Thick and creamy yoghurts.
+- Thick and creamy yoghurts.

 - Small packets of mini scotch eggs, cheese or sausage rolls, pork pies, falafels or whatever you like.

-- Packets of ready prepared fresh fruit.